Get in the Dragon Boat

 William R. Bliss Cancer Center breast cancer survivors and supporters participate in annual summer event

 The William R. Bliss Cancer Center's pink dragon

 boat racing team, called "Life Is Bliss" trains at

 Ada Hayden in Ames.

-This summer the William R. Bliss Cancer Center will sponsor its first pink dragon boat racing team by participating in the Badger Lake Dragon Boat Bash on July 27 and 28 in Fort Dodge.
+Each summer, the William R. Bliss Cancer Center supports a pink dragon boat racing team, called Life is Bliss.
+They participate in the Badger Lake Dragon Boat Bash in Fort Dodge.